Sayad-Uddin-Tahsin/BBC-News-API/README.md

 **NOTE: IF ANY ERROR OCCURED, FEEL FREE TO CREATE AN [ISSUE](https://github.com/Sayad-Uddin-Tahsin/BBC-Bangla-API/issues)**

 ## The response looks so messy?
-Actually the response is given in `json` format.
-So, it can feel you so messy but don't worry, You can view the response after formatting that is so good to see!
+Actually the response is given in json format.
+So, it might look a bit messy but don't worry, You can view the response after formatting that is so good to see!
-Just `Paste` the response in [Json Formatter](https://jsonformatter.curiousconcept.com/#) and press `Process`, after a while it will show you the exact same result but neatly!
+Just `Paste` the response in [Json Formatter](https://jsonformatter.curiousconcept.com/#) and press `Process`, it will show you the exact same result but neatly!

 ## API Live
-The API is currently found [here](https://BBC-Api.sy-uinuin.repl.co/news/)(The News API Web).
+The API is currently available [here](https://BBC-Api.sy-uinuin.repl.co/news/)(The News API Web).
 But it can be offline, Check if it is Online with [this link](https://BBC-Api.sy-uinuin.repl.co) and check if the `status` is `OK`!

 > ***Don't forget to give a star on this repository!***